X

 Impact on P12 student learning:

-Our Case Study Research Assessment (CSRA) is an interview protocol involving first-year teachers who replicated data collection assignments from their preparation in their current setting.
-The purpose of the CSRA is two-fold: our graduates provide our institution with student-growth data, and the interview provides an opportunity for the graduates to discuss strengths and weaknesses in our teacher preparation program.
-We have recruited three current student teachers after explaining the interview protocol, which teachers find less daunting than simply submitting written results.
+Our Case Study Research Assessment (CSRA) is an interview protocol that asks first-year teachers to replicate data-collection assignments from their preparation in their current setting.
+The purpose of the CSRA is two-fold: our graduates provide our institution with student growth data, and the interview provides an opportunity for them to discuss strengths and weaknesses in our teacher preparation program.
+We have recruited current student teachers after explaining the interview protocol, which teachers find less daunting than simply submitting written results.
 We are in the data collection phase with this year’s educators.
 Themes from the two previous years of interviews include the following:

-• Graduate felt that the EPP prepared them to make data-driven decisions.
+• Graduates felt that the EPP prepared them to make data-driven decisions.

 • Graduates were able to reflect on their strengths and areas for improvement.